 Naples also holds a December Christmas market near Via San Gregorio Armeno, known for its many nativity workshops.
 For the Christmas market, some vendors dress in traditional shepherd costumes as well.

 Torino, in northern Italy's Piemonte region, is one of the best places to see the region's rich Italian architecture decorated in bright holiday lights.
-More than 20 kilometers of streets and squares are illuminated by some of the best light artists in Europe from late November through early January for the annual holiday lighting displays across the city.
+More than 12 miles (20 kilometers) of streets and squares are illuminated by some of the best light artists in Europe from late November through early January for the annual holiday lighting displays across the city.